-Cost of living
+Cost of Living

 Due to the growing popularity of its bigger cities, finding accommodation can be a challenge.
-Renting is still relatively cheap compared to other large European cities, with a room ranging from €350-450, and a whole flat priced at starting from €800monthly.
+Rent is still relatively cheap compared to other large European cities, with rooms ranging from €350-450 per month, and whole flats starting from €800.

-Opening a bank account
+Opening a Bank account

 If you don’t speak Portuguese, it might be worth selecting an English speaking branch.
 You can find this information online for most banks.

 Documents needed for opening up a bank account in Portugal are:

 • proof of ID (e.g. a passport)

 Getting the right Documents - Numero de Indentificação Fiscal (NIF)

 Residents in Portugal are given a Tax Identification Number.
 This can be obtained by going to your local tax office.
 It is not legally mandatory, but every person living in Portugal should have one – you will need it for various activities such as opening a bank account, buying a property, and starting a new job.